 - Put disposable gloves on.

 - Leave items outside until they are completely dry.
-Permethrin is extremely toxic when wet, so you should not wear treated gear until it is completely dry.
+Permethrin is extremely toxic when wet, so DO NOT TOUCH / WEAR treated gear until it is completely dry.

 Where to Apply Tick Repellent